rwb/c621/README.md

 #### Topic 10: Linear regression with unstandardized variables

+* Keep the same R session open from Topic 9 above.

 ```R
 # first, put r in its standardized metric
 # and put y in its raw metric